Galena, Illinois: American Boomtown

 Indigenous peoples of the Americas traded galena with French traders as early as 1692.
 Julien Dubuque mined the ore in Iowa from 1788 until 1810.
 From 1807 until 1834, the United States government controlled leases, after which the lands were put up for sale.
 In 1839, David Dale Owen made a geologic survey of the region.
 The Ordovician Galena limestone contained most of the galena ore, and peak productivity occurred between 1840 and 1850.
 By 1845 Galena was producing nearly 27,000 tons of lead ore annually, and Jo Daviess County was producing 80 percent of the lead in the United States.
 In 1852, the region produced 87 percent of the American output, and 10 percent of the world's, with pollutants from Galena's industry found as far away as Lake Matoaka in Tidewater Virginia.

-Once one of the most important cities in the state, Galena was a hub on the Mississippi River between St. Louis and St. Paul.
+Once one of the most important cities in the state, Galena was a hub on the Mississippi River between St. Louis and Saint Paul.
 Due to erosion, the Galena River is now inaccessible to steamboats.
 The first railroad built in Chicago, the Galena and Chicago Union Railroad, was intended to join the two cities but construction ended in 1853 at Freeport.
 Trackage between Freeport and Galena was completed by the Illinois Central Railroad in 1854, and later extended west to Dubuque, Sioux City, and Council Bluffs.
 Galena received national attention in the 1860s as the home of Ulysses S. Grant.